-The cold holiday season is loved for many reasons, but one that everyone has in common is the food.
+The holiday season is loved for many reasons, but one that everyone has in common is the food.
 Many take this time of year to indulge in their favorite treats, overeat and over-drink; a great way to celebrate but not great for your health.
-It’s all well and good promising to start the diet in the New Year, but with only 22% of resolutions making it to February; you should start the good habits now.
 It’s possible to enjoy yourself and indulge while still taking steps not to overdo it; don’t think that it means restricting yourself while others revel in the delights of Christmas.
-Check out these healthy eating tips to make sure you stay happy and healthy into the new year.
+Here are some ways to eat healthy during holidays and make sure you stay happy and healthy into the new year.

 If you know you’re having a large, heavy meal or a lot to drink later on, have small, lighter meals through the day.
-Not only will this keep you full but it will also keep your metabolism going and help burn off excess calories.
+Make up some healthy appetizers to keep yourself satiated.
+Not only will this keep you filled up but it will also keep your metabolism going and help burn off excess calories.
 Arriving at a party hungry will just make you eat everything you see!

 Choosing healthier alternatives when cooking can make all the difference.
 Take opportunities to stock up on seasonal vegetables, choose less fatty ingredients with less added salt and sugar.
 Try swapping your drinks to low-calorie options, chances are no one will even taste the difference.

 Rather than just roasting and frying everything during the holidays, try alternative cooking methods.
 Steaming your vegetables is quick and easy and also helps the vegetables retain vitamins and nutrients.
 Get creative with different methods and ingredients and give your celebrations a delicious twist.